 A service from the well-known stock photography site, Pixabay Music offers free musical tracks.
 Users can filter songs by categories such as genre, mood, and movement.

-Public Domain Music for Videos
+Public Domains to Find Background Music for Videos

 IMSLP is an online database with classical music from composers all around the world.
 It takes a little work, but you can search by composer, time period, and nationality.